AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_ios.md

  																										   fromGroup:@"groupID"
  																													 error:nil];

-// The chat group owner or admin can call removeWhiteListMembers to remove the specifeid member from the chat group list.
+// The chat group owner or admin can call removeWhiteListMembers to remove the specified member from the chat group list.
 // Once the member is removed, all the other chat group admins or owner receive the groupWhiteListDidUpdate callback.
 [[AgoraChatClient sharedClient].groupManager removeWhiteListMembers:members
  																										      fromGroup:@"groupID"